epfl-ada/ada-2021-project-aibohphobia/README.md

 ## The dataset

 The dataset contains the quotes from the Quotebank [dataset](https://zenodo.org/record/4277311) for the years 2016-2020.
 For each quote, this dataset includes information on the speaker (along with their qid from [wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page)), probability of being the speaker as well as the source of the quote.

+Once the data has been cleaned for each year, it is saved on this [drive](https://drive.google.com/drive/folders/1bP67GGJyPXD7bCr5c6f7O2fM40AWpXJN?usp=sharing).
+The folder also contains a `README_DRIVE.md` precising the data that can be found.

 ## Research questions